Written by 10:17 pm Biology, Immunology • 22 Comments

 2. Elaborate Immune Tolerance.
 Describe its various types.

-The immune system can block a response to its own proteins.
+The immune system can block a response to its proteins.
 This is called immune tolerance.
 There are two kinds of it: peripheral and central.
-In central tolerance, the body removes faulty immune cells that attack its own cells while they are still growing.
+In central tolerance, the body removes faulty immune cells that attack its cells while they are still growing.
 This happens in the thymus and bone marrow.
 Peripheral tolerance manages immune cells that slip through central tolerance and move into the bloodstream.

 3. What are the factors that lead to autoimmunity?

-Autoimmunity might result from a person’s genetics, breached immune tolerance, molecular mimicry, toxins and chemicals and prolonged inflammation due to chronic infections.
+Autoimmunity might result from a person’s genetics, breached immune tolerance, molecular mimicry, toxins, and chemicals and prolonged inflammation due to chronic infections.

 4. What are autoimmune diseases?
 Mention their types.